 This tool gives tips and ideas on how to communicate about this toolkit (the set of tools) to employees.
 The goal is to make it easier for organizational leader to initiate toolkit-related communications to their employees so they can more easily spread the word about the value of the individual tools.

 The goal is to make the communication and distribution plan easy for these tools, so that all staff knows about them and knows how to use them.

 This resource is for your company’s executive team and communications team.

 - Explaining each tool to employees

 - Discussing the goal of this toolkit across the company

 - Sending out emails and communications about this toolkit

-Join CME and KPMG on April 10, 2019, for a member webinar to discover how to start the conversation to make your workplace more attractive to female talent and more inclusive to current female co-workers and, build your competitive advantage.
-This webinar will walk through the seven tools in the kit to help you make positive change.
+CME and KPMG hosted a webinar to help users discover how to start the conversation to make their workplace more attractive to female talent and more inclusive to current female co-workers and, build their competitive advantage.

 This webinar walks the audience through the seven tools in the kit.
 Fill out the form below to access this webinar and other aspects of the toolkit.